Topology ToolKit

 · Windows installation instructions.

-If you are an advanced user and you do not wish to install ParaView (TTK's main user interface), you still have the possibility to install TTK without ParaView support (although we highly recommend to activate it).
+If you are an advanced user and you do not wish to install ParaView (TTK's main user interface), you still have the possibility to install TTK without ParaView and VTK support (although we highly recommend to activate them).

-In that case, simply download TTK as described in section 1, install the dependencies as detailed in section 2 and finally, directly jump to section 6 ("Configuring, building and installing TTK").
+In that case, simply download TTK as described in section 1, install the dependencies as detailed in section 2 and finally, directly jump to section 5 ("Installing TTK").

 Examples showing how to use TTK libraries from your own C++ code can be found on this page.